 It’s important to do some preliminary research on visa options and get an understanding of what visa types might make sense for you.
 Once you have an idea of what visa you’d like to apply for, try to find lawyers that specialize in that area.

 You may find that each lawyer you speak to gives you a different game plan for moving abroad, and this can be extremely confusing.
-This is why it’s important to educate yourself on your options before jumping right in.
+One person told us we had to do the Digital Nomad Visa, while others said we should not do that and we should do a company transfer instead.
+This is why it’s important to educate yourself on your options before jumping right in so you can best advocate for yourself.

 Before hiring anyone, take a consultation call with each lawyer you’re interested in, and ask any follow-up questions you need to confidently make your selection.